 - 1 pound ground pork

 - Milk is better than water.
 I can’t imagine moistening my meatballs with water.
-Milk (richer and full of flavor) will give a much better tasting meatball.
+Milk (richer and full of flavor) will give a much better-tasting meatball.
 If you don’t drink or cook with milk, substitute with a plant-based milk alternative like oat milk or soy milk.

 - Season well.
 Don’t be shy with the dried or fresh herbs.
 Add your favorite!
-And if you love a little heat, add a pinch of cayenne or red chili flakes.
+And if you love a little heat, add a pinch of cayenne or red pepper flakes.
 If you’re not sure about the level of seasoning and salt, prepare a small meat patty and fry it up on the stovetop.
 Taste and adjust seasoning as needed.

 - The eggs are important.
 Eggs help bind your meatballs and keep them together.

 - Form the meatballs into evenly sized balls.
 Some people suggest using a kitchen scale or a cookie scoop.
-While these are great ideas (especially the kitchen scoop), I find them to be unnecessary.
-A good old fashioned tablespoon is my go-to.

 - Add freshly grated parmesan.
 Parmesan cheese has SO MUCH FLAVOR which ultimately transfers to your meatballs.
 It’s important to use freshly grated parm (not the bagged stuff) for the very best results.